 1. I was informed by the Longchamp sales associate that if you buy directly through Longchamp, you get a lifetime warranty.
-Take it back in to any Longchamp store and they’ll fix it at no charge.
-I heard from several people before purchasing this bag that the Le Pliage is prone to getting holes in the nylon at the corner of the bag, however was reassured that if that does happen, the bag will be fixed for me.
+Take it back into any Longchamp store, and they’ll fix it at no charge.
+I was reassured that if the bag gets holes, they will be fixed for me.

-2. With the current price conversion between the Euro and USD, buying not only the Longchamp Le Pliage, but luxury goods across the board are less expensive in France.
-In Paris, this bag came out to approximately $102 USD, whereas it would be approximately $157 USD in the United States.
+2. With the current price conversion between the Euro and USD, buying not only the Longchamp Le Pliage but luxury goods across the board is less expensive in France.
+In Paris, this bag came out to approximately $102 USD tax-included, whereas it would be over $155 USD in the United States plus tax.